mattruggio/basketball/README.md

 **Record** | Represents a team's overall record.
 **Regular** | Game that counts towards regular season record.
 **Result** | The outcome of a game (typically with a home and away score).
-**Room CLI** | Underlying Ruby class that powers the `basketball-draft-room` script.
-Basically a terminal wrapper for the Room object.
 **Room Repository** | Understands how to save and load Room objects from JSON files on disk.
 **Room** | Main object responsible for providing an iterable interface capable of executing a draft, pick by pick.
 **Scheduler** | Knows how to take a League and a year and generate a game-populated calendar.